amansayyad2003/A-Comprehensive-E-Commerce-Comparison/README.md

 	- Then we will show the near by shop details like price etc

 TODO:
-SRS - Software requirement Specifications
+SRS - Software requirement Specifications - next week Think of something new algorithm or idea which we can implement rather than only fetching the data and displaying it